 PIR Center’s highest authority is its Executive Board, uniting prominent Russian political scientists, experts in international affairs, economists, and public figures.
 The recommendations of members of the Executive Board, their experience and expertise in the problems concerning nongovernmental sector development trends in Russia and the world provide invaluable assistance in the strategic development of the Center and make a major contribution to the identification of areas for its long-term research activities.

 In its research studies, the Center receives great support from the Advisory Board.
-Today, Advisory Board of the PIR Center brings together 75 individual and 10 corporate members – the leading Russian and international experts, governmental officials and business organizations, spokesmen for the interests of different countries, regions, continents, united by common idea – to promote a more stable, safer world.
-Advisory Board consists representatives of Russia, Kazakhstan, Great Britain, Germany, the United States, Norway, Sri Lanka, Switzerland, Ireland, China, etc.
+Today, Advisory Board of PIR Center brings together 85 individual and 10 corporate members – the leading Russian and international experts, governmental officials and business organizations, spokesmen for the interests of different countries, regions, continents, united by common idea – to promote a more stable, safer world.
+Advisory Board consists representatives of Russia, Austria, Argentina, Brazil, Germany, Kazakhstan, Kyrgyzstan, China, Iran, Italy, Norway, the USA, Turkey, Switzerland, Sri Lanka, South Africa.